 - Nuts (Cashews and Hazelnuts)

 I hope you join me in changing your body and committing to cleansing your systems.
-It feels great and is a great way to jump start into summer.
+It feels great, and it’s a great way to jump-start your summer.
 Just DEW it, ladies!